Polarking3503/Polarking3503/README.md

 ### 🌱 What I'm Learning
 - React ecosystem and best practices for component-based development.
-- Artificial Intelligence and Machine Learning for business automation.
 - Exploring backend development with Node.js and Laravel.

 ### 👯 Looking to Collaborate
 - Open to collaborating on web development projects, particularly those using React, Laravel, and AI technologies.

 ### 💬 Ask Me About
-- Frontend frameworks like React, Vue.js.
+- Frontend frameworks like React, Tailwind.
 - Backend with PHP (Laravel) and Node.js.
-- Chatbots, web automation, and AI integration.

 ### 📫 How to Reach Me
-- Email: luis.jorge@example.com
+- Email: reynaga_45@icloud.com
 - Portfolio: [My Portfolio](https://my-portfolio-phi-nine-31.vercel.app/)

 ### ⚡ Fun Facts